JanDietz/CarND-LaneLines-P1/writeup_template.md

 [//]: # (Image References)

-[image1]: ./test_images/solidWhiteCurve.jpg "Original"
+[image1]: ./examples/grayscale.jpg "Grayscale"
-[image2]: ./test_images_output/gray_solidWhiteCurve.jpg "gray"
-[image3]: ./test_images_output/edges_solidWhiteCurve.jpg "edges"
-[image4]: ./test_images_output/edges_masked_solidWhiteCurve.jpg "edges masked"
-[image5]: ./test_images_output/line_image_solidWhiteCurve.jpg "lane lines"
-[image6]: ./test_images_output/image_final_solidWhiteCurve.jpg "final image"

 ---

 ### Reflection

-### 1. Description
+### 1. Describe your pipeline.
+As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I detected edges in the image.
-Next step was masking the image with edges.
-Next I performed a Hough transform and determined lane lines.
-Last I added the new left and right lane line boundary to the original image by keeping them transparent.

-The pipeline including the output can be seen on the following images:

-#### 1. Coversion image to grayscale

-![alt text][image2]

-#### 2. Detecting edges

-![alt text][image3]

-#### 3. Masking edges

-![alt text][image4]

-#### 4. Determining lane lines
+First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separation section into left and right lines and a interpolation section to genereate one line for left and right side.
-Please note here that the drawing part is outsourced to function draw_polynom.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-The separation is done by checking the line's slope for being negative or positive.
-In case of a negative slope I assigned it to left lanes group.
-In case of positive I assigned to the right.
-To make the code more robust the line's slope must have a magnitude greater than 0.5.
-Than I used function np.polyfit to interpolate the lines for each side.
-Function Output are parameters of a Polynomial of degree 1.
-Therefore x values must be calculated upon defined Polynomial parameters and y values.
-For y I defined that the line starts at the bottom of the image and ends almost in the middle of the image.

-![alt text][image5]

-#### 5. Put lane lines over original image
+If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image6]
+![alt text][image1]

-### 2. Potential shortcomings
+### 2. Identify potential shortcomings with your current pipeline

-- One potential shortcoming would be that the separation is done by only checking the line's slope.
-Also the line's location in an image could be an indicator for the correspond side.

-- Also the edge dectection performs not well on overexposed images.

-- Curves can simulated not well by one line.
-A line covers the information for a very short distance.
+One potential shortcoming would be what would happen when ...

+Another shortcoming could be ...

-### 3. Possible improvements
+### 3. Suggest possible improvements to your pipeline

-- Considering line's location for the separation

-- Make the edge detection more adaptive
+A possible improvement would be to ...

-- Another potential improvement could be to detect curves somehow by using a multi Polynomial curve fitting function which enables the machine an anticipatory driving.
+Another potential improvement could be to ...